-One aspect of efficient revenue management is to facilitate smooth flow of information through all the steps of the cycle beginning with pre-registration till posting of payments, processing of appeals, and the collection of the funds.
+One aspect of efficient revenue management is to facilitate smooth flow of information through all the steps of the cycle beginning with pre-registration through posting of payments, processing of appeals, and the collection of the funds.

 The other aspect is to avoid errors that will result in a ripple effect across all clinical and administrative activities in the cycle.
-Improper case management may increase changes of rejection of claims, require additional expenditure towards follow up and processing of collections.
+Improper case management may increase chances of rejection of claims, require additional expenditure towards follow up and processing of collections.
 The issue will get compounded when future appointments are scheduled leading to further errors and additional complications.